flyingmachine/brave-clojure-web/content/10-writing-macros.md

-Throughout the intervening years I've found myself wondering if I could somehow recreate the emotional abandon and appreciation for life induced by chronic sleep deprivation and waging war against my circadian rhythms.
+Throughout the intervening years I've found myself wondering if I could somehow recreate the emotional abandon and appreciation for life induced by chronic sleep deprivation.
 The ultimate solution would be some kind of potion &mdash; a couple quaffs to unleash my inner Richard Simmons, but not for too long.

 Just as a potion would allow me to temporarily alter my fundamental nature, macros allow you to modify Clojure in ways that just aren't possible with other languages.
 With macros, you can extend Clojure to suit your problem space, building up the language itself.

 Which is exactly what we'll do in this chapter.
-First, we'll thoroughly examine how to write macros starting with basic examples and moving up in complexity.
+We'll thoroughly examine how to write macros starting with basic examples and moving up in complexity.
 We'll close by donnig our make-believe caps, pretending that we run an online potion store and using macros to validate customer orders.

 By the end of the chapter, you'll understand: